After 9/11, in the winter of 2001-2,

 analysis is, I find, far superior),

-but because he is going through the same process of
+but because he went through the same process of

 utter disgust with the left